 - Project 1: Investigation of Time Forecasting Methods for Hysteretic Systems

 This experimental project will utilize the impact absorber test rig from https://doi.org/10.25518/2684-6500.126.
 This test rig is a cantilevered beam subjected to base excitation with a spherical impactor in a cavity at the beam’s tip.
-The system was designed to reduce the effect of friction in the clamping of the beam.
-In the proposed project, the influence of added frictional damping will be investigated with a focus on the tradeoff of dissipation via friction and dissipation via impact damping.
-The primary goal of this project is to assess a semi-analytical method for predicting the vibration mitigation efficacy of the friction-damped system with impact absorber, as function of the excitation level.
-The method is an extension of the work in https://doi.org/10.1016/j.jsv.2021.116527 from a linear to a nonlinear mode.
-The method relies on single-nonlinear-mode theory and experimentally extracted amplitude-dependent modal properties.
-The secondary goal is to understand how the friction sheets affect the impact-induced inter-modal energy transfer.
-The instantaneous modal contributions can be determined via multi-point vibrometry. - Project 3: Understanding the Dynamics of Friction-Damped Structures Under Complicated Resonance Scenarios
+The system was designed to reduce the effect of other damping sources.
+In the proposed project, the influence of additional damping will be investigated, in particular by bolting several metal sheets to the lateral faces of the beam, and by considering damping with the help of piezo-electric actuation.
+An important goal of this project is to assess a semi-analytical method for predicting the vibration mitigation efficacy of the friction-damped system with impact absorber, as function of the excitation level.
+To this end, the method in https://doi.org/10.1016/j.jsv.2021.116527 will be extended from a linear to a nonlinear mode.
+It relies on single-nonlinear-mode theory and experimentally extracted amplitude-dependent modal properties.
+Another goal is to understand how additional frictional or non-frictional damping affects the impact-induced inter-modal energy transfer.
+For this, the instantaneous modal contributions can be determined via multi-point vibrometry. - Project 3: Understanding the Dynamics of Friction-Damped Structures Under Complicated Resonance Scenarios

 This project will be both experimental and computational.
 The largest part of research on friction-damped structures is restricted to primary resonances.
-Using the Rubbing Beam Resonator (RubBeR) test rig from https://doi.org/10.1016/j.jsv.2020.115580, which is well modeled near the primary resonance by a simple model (Euler-Bernoulli beam with a single Jenkins element), this project will investigate the influence of the location of the friction element and its preload.
-Internal resonances and superharmonics are expected
+The Rubbing Beam Resonator (RubBeR) test rig from https://doi.org/10.1016/j.jsv.2020.115580 will be used, for which a simple model (Euler-Bernoulli beam with a single Jenkins element) is available which has been validated near primary resonance of the fundamental mode.
+In this project the location of the friction element and its preload are to be varied in order to achieve interesting internal resonance scenarios.
+In addition, a deliberate multi-harmonic external excitation will be considered, which is to be achieved via feedback control.
+Interesting and currently unexplored nonlinear dynamic phenomena are expected, which also challenge the presently available computation methods.

 Note that participation in the Research Camp will give European-based students credit for attending English-based conferences and workshops.
 Certificates of completion/participation will be made to assist with this.
 There are no registration fees to participate.